Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

 Discover spectacular panoramic views over the Purbeck countryside and towards the Jurassic Coast from the Lulworth Castle tower.
 Visit the historically significant Roman Catholic Chapel of St. Mary's and the C15th Church of St Andrew, which are situated within the Park.

-The spacious grounds are yours to enjoy: take a picnic in the grounds, wander through ancient woodland and parkland, have fun in the children’s playground and in the summer months there are a variety of lawn games to play including Giant Jenga, Pitch and Putt and Swingball tennis.
+The spacious grounds are yours to enjoy: take a picnic in the grounds, wander through ancient woodland and parkland, have fun in the children’s playground.

 The Castle is open daily from Easter to Christmas, Sunday – Friday (closed Saturdays and occasionally on other days) between 10.30am and 5pm (summer) and 10.30am and 4pm (winter).
 Last entry one hour before closing.